 7. Pick the right platform for your business.

-I decided to go with a smaller crowdfunding platform called iFundWomen.com for a number of reasons.
+While many people use Kickstarter or Indiegogo, I decided to go with a smaller crowdfunding platform called iFundWomen.com for a number of reasons.
 The biggest was their excellent customer service and their coaching and support.
-They provide a crowdfunding course to walk you through the steps, a suggested calendar of what you should be doing to be successful throughout your campaign, and a community of other crowdfunding business owners with whom to dialogue about the nitty gritty details of running a campaign.
+They provide a crowdfunding course to walk you through the steps, a suggested calendar of what you should be doing to be successful throughout your campaign, and a community of other crowdfunding business owners with whom to dialogue about the nitty-gritty details of running a campaign.
 They have been a HUGE help to me as a semi-solopreneur.
-As a small business who values customer service above all else, it made sense to use a platform that has a similar philosophy.
+As a small business that values customer service above all else, it made sense to use a platform that has a similar philosophy.

 And my bonus tip: Make sure you’re inviting your customers on an adventure WITH YOU.